-Acrocarpous mosses are usually unbranched or almost so, and erect habit.
-They are never regularly pinnately branched.
-Almost all pleurocarpous mosses are freely branched, often either pinnate (fern-like) or chaotic.
+Acrocarpous mosses are usually unbranched or almost so, and have an erect habit, like small trees.
+They are never regularly pinnately (fern-like) branched but have a central stem and leaves coming off that stem.
+Almost all pleurocarpous mosses are freely branched, often either pinnate or chaotic.
 They frequently form dense intricate mats of elaborately branched sterns.

 ![]() |